abergerSRS/tablet_placards/README.md

 - No external dependencies required for viewing HTML
 - Links point to actual SRS documentation URLs
 - Product data scraped from thinksrs.com (February 2026)
-- Prices are approximate U.S. list prices
+- Prices are U.S. list prices (as of February 2026)

 ## Browser Compatibility